Sju sorters kakor (Seven kinds of cookies)

 Ingredients:

 Preheat oven to 350°F. Stir butter, sugar, molasses and vanilla until light and fluffy.
-Add flour and baking powder and quickly work to a smooth dough.
+Add flour and baking powder, and quickly work to a smooth dough.
 Split the dough in 4 evenly sized pieces.
 Roll out to "sausages" as long as the baking plate.
-Put these "sausages" two and two together on baking paper on the plate and flatten them out slightly.
+Put the dough sausages two and two together on baking paper on the plate and flatten them out slightly.
 Bake in the middle of the oven for 15-18 minutes.
-Cut the "sausages" in diagonal cuts.
+Cut the sausages in diagonal cuts.

-Also known as Finska fingrar (Finnish fingers).
-A pastry the size of a finger (actually a bit thicker), that can also have a slight vanilla taste.
+Also known as Finska fingrar (Finnish fingers), this cookie is the size of a finger (actually a bit thicker) and can be given a slight vanilla taste.
 It is not known why they are called Finnish, it seems only logical to believe they originate in Finland.

 Ingredients: